evennia/evennia/evennia/utils/idmapper/README_evennia.md

   then allowed them to be garbage collected.
 With this change they are guaranteed to remain (which is good for persistence but potentially bad for memory consumption).
+- We change the save and init code to allow for typeclass hook loading and subprocessor checks.
-- We add some caching/reset hooks called from the server side.
+- We add caching/reset hooks called from the server side.
+- We add dynamic field wrappers for all fields named db_*